-These little blueberry bliss balls provide all the energy you need in an afternoon pick-me-up snack, with only the good stuff added!
+These little cashews and dried blueberry bliss balls provide all the energy you need in an afternoon pick-me-up snack, with only the good stuff added!
 Easily made ahead of time and just perfect for grabbing straight from the fridge or packing into lunchboxes.

 Disclaimer: This post includes affiliate links, and I will earn a commission if you purchase through these links.
 Please note that I’ve linked to these products purely because I recommend them and they are from companies I trust and use myself.

 I have been keeping the fridge stocked with these little blueberry crumble bites lately, and I am in snack heaven!

 If you have been hanging around the blog for any amount of time you are sure to know that I am a snacker.

 We go through a lot of snacks.